monkeyman79/beebutil/README.md

 ```

 This will build prerequisite 'beebasm' in a build/beebasm subdirectory, and
-produce new floppy image 'butil.ssd' in current directory.
+produce a new bootable floppy image `'butil.ssd'` in current directory.

-Build on mingw was not tested yet.
+Build on mingw was not tested.

 ### Next steps